ph-robles/dio-lab-open-source/community/ph-robles.md

 ## 🚀 About Me

-Hi there!
-I'm Raphael, a telecommunications professional transitioning into the tech world.
+Hi!
+I'm Raphael, currently transitioning into the tech world and diving deep into the world of programming.
-I'm currently focused on mastering Python with hands-on applications in:
+I'm a student of Systems Analysis and Development at Gran Faculdades, and I'm focused on mastering Python through hands-on applications in:

 - 🔁 **Task and workflow automation**
 - 📊 **Data analysis and visualization**